Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 Implementation of design

-First, one needs to initialize the design and basically take arbitrary futility bounds on \(z\)-scale as input:
+First, one needs to initialize the design and use more or less arbitrary futility bounds on the \(z\)-scale as input:

 # first and second stage futility on z-scale